maxhgerlach/slurm-scripts/README.md

 separate call to `qstat` is made, this can be slow if you have a lot of jobs in the queue.
 Improvements are welcome.

+### qtwins

+Prints the ids of all your jobs that have matching full names.

 ### qgrep

 Grep from the names of your jobs and return a list of matching job